openframeworks/ofBook/11_sound/chapter.md

 ...you'll introduce a bit of unique character to each instance of the sound.

 One other big feature of ofSoundPlayer is easy spectrum access.
 On the desktop platforms, you can make use of ofSoundGetSpectrum() to get the *frequency domain* representation of the sound coming from all of the currently active ofSoundPlayers in your app.
-An explanation of the frequency domain is coming a little later in this chapter, but running the openFrameworks soundPlayerFFTExample will give you the gist.
+An explanation of the frequency domain is coming a little later in this chapter, but running the openFrameworks *soundPlayerFFTExample* will give you the gist.

 *[ screencap of the soundPlayerFFTExample ]*

 Ultimately, ofSoundPlayer is a tradeoff between ease-of-use and control.
-You get access to easy multiplay and pitch-shifted playback but you don't get extremely precise control or access to the individual samples in the sound file.
+You get access to multiplay and pitch-shifted playback but you don't get extremely precise control or access to the individual samples in the sound file.
 For this level of control, ofSoundStream is the tool for the job.

-##Getting Started With the Sound Stream
+## Getting Started With the Sound Stream

 ofSoundStream is the gateway to the audio hardware on your computer, such as the microphone and the speakers.
 If you want to have your app react to live audio input or generate sound on the fly, this is the section for you!

-You may never have to use the ofSoundStream directly, but it's the object that manages the resources needed to trigger `audioOut()` and `audioIn()` **[mh: for a first time reader, I stumbled for a second here since I didn't realize ofBaseApp inherited audioOut() and audioIn().  could be useful to point that out to the reader and to make a quick statement about how oF calls these methods behind the scenes]** on your app.
+You may never have to use the ofSoundStream directly, but it's the object that manages the resources needed to trigger `audioOut()` and `audioIn()` on your app.
+These two functions are optional members of your ofApp, like `keyPressed()`, `windowResized()` and `mouseMoved()`.
+They will start being called once you implement them and initiate the sound stream.
 Here's the basic structure for a sound-producing openFrameworks app:

     class ofApp : public ofBaseApp {
       ...